thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **CAN (Campus Area Network)** - This can cover several kilometers and can include multiple builds.
 Think college campuses.
 - **Client** - A device used by the end user to access the network.
 - **Client/Server Model** - Dedicated server will serve resources to the client.
 This makes administration a lot easier as it is centralized but usually costs more money.
 This is used in business a lot today.
+- **CSMA/CD (Carrier Sense Multiple Access / Collision Detect)** - When a collision happens on a contention based network, then there's an algorithm to determine who actually gets to speak (ex, back-off and then wait a little bit of time).
 - **DB9/DB25** - A termination for serial cables.
 Used for external modems for asynchronous communications.
 - **F Connector** - A type of connector for coax cables that's a simple push to connect.
 Think cable TV which this connector is often used.
 - **DCE (Data Communications Equipment)** - Switches and modems, they are the "providers" of network interface.